ktorio/ktor-documentation/topics/custom_plugins.md

 ### Share call state {id="call-state"}

 Custom plugins allow you to share any value related to a call, so you can access this value inside any handler processing this call.
 This value is stored as an attribute with a unique key in the `call.attributes` collection.
-The example below demonstrates how use attributes to calculate a time between receiving a request and reading a body:
+The example below demonstrates how to use attributes to calculate the time between receiving a request and reading a body:

 ```kotlin
 ```